hogbergmarkus/golfers-dream/README.md

 - As a Site Admin I can view contact requests from the contact form so that I can respond to the request.
 - As a Site Admin I can create, read, update and delete user bookings so that I can manage the bookings.
 - As a Site User I can view images and read about the resort so that I can decide if it is for me.

+## User Goals

+New user:

+- I am able to find my way accross the website without hassle.
+- I can read enough about the resort to understand what it is about.
+- Sign up process is easy.
+- I can contact the resort without registering for an account.

+Returning user:

+- Sign in is easy.
+- My bookings are viewable, and I can manage them.
+- I can contact the resort if I need to.

+## Website Owner Goals

+The purpose of this site is to attract golfers that want some extra luxury.

+The interface is simple but striking.
+You should be attracted to the beautiful image of the golf course on the home page,

+followed by the lyxury shown on the "what we offer" tab.
+That is if you don't immediately press the "Book Now" button.

+The website should work on any device, mobile, tablet or desktop.